phylum-dev/phylum-ci/CONTRIBUTING.md

     # Install the main dependencies only:
     poetry sync

-    # Alternatively, specific dependency groups can be installed at the
+    # Alternatively, specific dependency groups can be installed at the same
-    # same time.
-It makes sense to add the "test" and "qa" groups now
+    # time.
+It makes sense to add the "dev" group now, which includes the
-    # if new code is going to be added and tested:
+    # "test" and "qa" groups, if new code is going to be added and tested:
-    poetry sync --with test,qa
+    poetry sync --with dev
     ```

 7. Create a branch for local development: